Air source heat pump: Impact on decarbonization and electricity supply

 Heat pumps are key to decarbonizing home energy use by phasing out gas boilers.
-As of 2024 the IEA says that 500 million tonnes of CO_{2} emissions could be cut by 2030.
+As of 2024 the International Energy Agency (IEA) says that 500 million tonnes of CO_{2} emissions could be cut by 2030.

 As wind farms are increasingly used to supply electricity to some grids, such as Canada's Yukon Territory, the increased winter load matches well with the increased winter generation from wind turbines, and calmer days result in decreased heating load for most houses even if the air temperature is low.

 Heat pumps could help stabilize grids through demand response.
-As heat pump penetration increases some countries, such as the UK, may need to encourage households to use thermal energy storage, such as very well insulated water tanks.
+As heat pump penetration increases, some countries, such as the UK, may need to encourage households to use thermal energy storage, such as very well insulated water tanks.
 In some countries, such as Australia, integration of this thermal storage with rooftop solar would also help.

 Although higher cost heat pumps can be more efficient a 2024 study concluded that for the UK "from an energy system perspective, it is overall cost-optimal to design heat pumps with nominal COP in the range of 2.8–3.2, which typically has a specific cost lower than 650 £/kWth, and simultaneously to invest in increased capacities of renewable energy generation technologies and batteries, in the first instance, followed by OCGT and CCGT with CCS."